Supercharge Cross-Team Collaboration

-- If you can’t find the Referral you’re looking for, select All Referrals from the Lead and Referrals picklist.
+- If you can’t find the referral you’re looking for, select All Open Leads and Referrals from the Lead and Referrals picklist.

 - Click the referral you want to convert.

-- On the detail page, select Convert from the picklist.
+- On the detail page, select Convert from the Quick Actions picklist.

 - If the customer already has an account, click Choose existing and search for the account.

-- If it’s a new customer, choose Create New and fill out the account and contact information.
+- If it’s a new customer, choose Create New and fill out the required information.

 - Click Convert.